rgeorgia/biblenotes/content/romans-notes/romans_week7.md

 >2 **Set your minds** on the things that are above, not on the things that are on earth,
 >3 for you have died, and your life is hidden with Christ in God.
 >4 When Christ who is your life is revealed, then you also will be revealed with him in glory.
->5 **Put to death**, therefore, whatever in you is earthly: sexual immorality, impurity, passion, evil desire, and greed (which is idolatry).
+>5 **Put to death**, therefore, whatever in you is earthly = sexual immorality, impurity, passion, evil desire, and greed (which is idolatry).
 >6 On account of these the wrath of God is coming on those who are disobedient.
 >
 >Col 3:1-6